All Episodes

 That's why they can keep robbing it, stealing from it, raising taxes on it, regulating it, whatever.

-These are people have never met a payroll, never owned a business.
+These are people who have never met a payroll, never owned a business.

-In the case of Obama's cabinet, there's not one person's cabinet's ever had a job in the private sector.
+In the case of Obama's cabinet, there's not one person in his cabinet that's ever had a job in the private sector.

 Stunning.